arvigeus/AZ-204/Topics/App Service.md

     if (req.Headers.TryGetValue("x-ms-client-principal", out var header))
     {
-        var data = header[0];
-        var decoded = Convert.FromBase64String(data);
-        var json = Encoding.UTF8.GetString(decoded);
+        var json = Encoding.UTF8.GetString(Convert.FromBase64String(header[0]));
         principal = JsonSerializer.Deserialize<ClientPrincipal>(json, new JsonSerializerOptions { PropertyNameCaseInsensitive = true });
     }

-    /**
-      *  At this point, the code can iterate through `principal.Claims` to
+    // Code can now iterate through `principal.Claims` for validation
-      *  check claims as part of validation.
-Alternatively, we can convert
-      *  it into a standard object with which to perform those checks later
-      *  in the request pipeline.
-That object can also be leveraged for
-      *  associating user data, etc. The rest of this function performs such
-      *  a conversion to create a `ClaimsPrincipal` as might be used in
+    // or converts it to a `ClaimsPrincipal` for later use in the request pipeline.
-      *  other .NET code.
-      */

     var identity = new ClaimsIdentity(principal.IdentityProvider, principal.NameClaimType, principal.RoleClaimType);
     identity.AddClaims(principal.Claims.Select(c => new Claim(c.Type, c.Value)));